amk221/-ember-simple-dragula/README.md

 {{/x-dragula}}
 ```

-## Note
+## Notes

-This addon is not used in production, it was just an experiment to test out Dragula
+* This addon is not used in production, it was just an experiment to test out Dragula
+* Also see Sortable.js version https://github.com/amk221/ember-simple-sortable

 ### Installation
 ```